-In our annual quest to have the best summer ever (especially after a bit of a dud last year), we undoubtedly must make multiple stops to various bodies of water.
-It's not easy to chill out when the temp is near 100, y'all.
+In our annual quest to have the best summer ever, we undoubtedly must make multiple stops to various bodies of water.
+And honestly, it's the only option when the temp is near triple digits.

 So this summer, we're on a mission to hit every splash pad in the metro with the whole family in tow.
 Grab your SPF and let's go.

 This city park in Jacksonville boasts two water slides, a water tunnel, the umbrella-shaped rain drop and dew drop water showers, the kids-only tea cup and more.
 One of the two swimming pools is kid-friendly, with a depth of just 30 inches, perfect for little ones just learning how to use their sea legs.
-Open through the end of the season, 11 a.m. - 6:30 p.m.
+Open through the end of the season, 11:30 a.m. - 6:30 p.m.
 Monday-Friday and noon - 6 p.m.
 Saturday-Sunday.
+Day and season passes are available.
 More info here and on Facebook.